dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`factors.py`
 ------------------

-Write a program in Python to input a number, and then print outs the factors of that number.
+Write a program to input a number, and then print outs the factors of that number.

 For example: